Skip to content

 Label References

-URI dct_references_s
+URI https://opengeometadata.org/ogm-aardvark/#references

 Obligation Suggested

-Multivalued false
+Multivalued False

-Purpose To provide external URLs for accessing or describing the resource
+Purpose To provide external URLs for accessing or describing the resource.

 Entry Guidelines This field defines external services and references using the CatInterOp approach.
 The field value is a serialized JSON array of key/value pairs, with keys representing namespace URI's and values the URL.
-See the Configure References Links page for detailed information about configuring this field.
+See Configure References Links for detailed information about configuring this field.

 Element Set DCMI

-Group Distribution
+Group Links

 Relation